Daniel Culley’s practice focuses on antitrust counseling and antitrust litigation.

 Deutsche Post’s DHL Global Forwarding business in defending against a purported class action (now settled) alleging a conspiracy to fix surcharges and fees in the freight forwarding industry.

-T-Mobile US and Deutsche Telekom in connection with T-Mobile US’s merger with Sprint Corporation.
-The combined company will have an enterprise value of approximately $146 billion.
+T-Mobile US and Deutsche Telekom in obtaining DOJ and FCC clearance of T-Mobile US’s $146 billion merger with Sprint Corporation.

 Essilor in its combination with Luxottica.
 This transaction secured unconditional EU and U.S. clearance and will give rise to a combined entity with a market capitalization of around €46 billion.